-- Complainant: A person alleged, in a report to the Title IX Officer, to have experienced prohibited conduct. - Confidential Resources: Employees who receive information about prohibited conduct in their confidential capacity, including CARE advocates; Ombuds; licensed counselors in student counseling centers and in employee assistance programs; and any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person.
-(See list of UC Davis Confidential Resources in Appendix B.)
+- Complainant: A person alleged, in a report to the Title IX Officer, to have experienced prohibited conduct. - Confidential Resources: Employees who receive information about prohibited conduct in their confidential capacity, including CARE; Ombuds; licensed counselors in student counseling centers and in employee assistance programs; any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person; and pastoral counselors (persons associated with a religious order or denomination, who are recognized by that religious order or denomination as someone who provides confidential counseling).
+(See list of UC Davis Confidential Resources in Appendix C.)